-- Our auto accident attorneys are Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization, an accomplishment achieved by less that 7% of Texas lawyers.
+- Our lawyers are Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization, an accomplishment achieved by less than 7% of Texas lawyers.

 - We will review your case for free.
 We will answer all of your questions honestly and transparently.
 By contacting us for a case review, you are not obligated to anything.